 - First Aids Kit.

-- Local seasonal fresh fruit like apple and Pomegranates etc.
+- Local seasonal fresh fruit like apples and pomegranates, etc.

 - Duffel Bag.